jborean93/RemoteForge/docs/en-US/about_RemoteForgeTransports.md

         return MyForgeInfo(...);
     }

-    public IRemoteForgeTransport CreateTransport()
+    public RemoteTransport CreateTransport()
     {
         // Called when a new session is being opened, it should return
-        // the IRemoteForgeTransport instance defined later on. return new MyForgeTransport(...);
+        // the RemoteTransport instance defined later on. return new MyForgeTransport(...);
     }
 }